The Most Influential Figures in Crypto Right Now, Backed by Evidence

 David Sacks became the first person to hold the title of White House crypto czar when President Trump appointed him in December 2024.
 A PayPal veteran and Silicon Valley venture capitalist, Sacks divested roughly $200 million in crypto holdings before taking office.
 Once in the role, he moved fast.

 Sacks chaired the Working Group on Digital Asset Markets that produced the blueprint for the GENIUS Act, the first comprehensive federal stablecoin law in U.S. history, signed in July 2025.
-He framed the Strategic Bitcoin Reserve (established by executive order in March 2025) as a "digital Fort Knox" and predicted it would generate trillions in demand for U.S. Treasuries.
+He framed the Strategic Bitcoin Reserve (established by executive order in March 2025) as a "digital Fort Knox."
 In January 2026, he said publicly that the divide between crypto and traditional banking would disappear once market structure legislation passes.

 Paul Atkins, Chairman of the SEC

 If Sacks set the policy direction, Paul Atkins changed the enforcement reality.
-Appointed SEC chairman in April 2025 to replace the enforcement-heavy Gary Gensler, Atkins launched "Project Crypto," the SEC's first comprehensive attempt to create a regulatory framework for digital assets through rulemaking rather than lawsuits.
+Appointed SEC chairman in April 2025 to replace Gary Gensler, Atkins launched "Project Crypto," the SEC's first comprehensive attempt to create a regulatory framework through rulemaking rather than lawsuits.

-The results were immediate and measurable.
+The results were immediate.
 SEC enforcement actions dropped 27% year-over-year in 2025, and monetary settlements fell 45% to $808 million.
-The agency dismissed high-profile cases against Coinbase and other crypto firms.
-Atkins proposed a token taxonomy to clarify which digital assets qualify as securities, introduced plans for an "innovation exemption" that would let companies test new models under principles-based guardrails, and began developing formal rules for tokenized securities.
+The agency dismissed high-profile cases against Coinbase and other firms.
+Atkins proposed a token taxonomy to clarify which digital assets qualify as securities, introduced plans for an "innovation exemption," and began developing formal rules for tokenized securities.
 His pivot from "regulation by enforcement" to "regulation by framework" is arguably the single most consequential structural change for the U.S. crypto industry in the past year.
+Understanding how this regulatory shift compares to the EU's MiCA framework provides useful context for anyone tracking global crypto policy.

 Cynthia Lummis, U.S. Senator (Wyoming)

 Before "Strategic Bitcoin Reserve" was an executive order or a White House talking point, it was Cynthia Lummis's idea.
 The Wyoming senator first introduced the BITCOIN Act in July 2024, proposing that the U.S. Treasury purchase 1 million Bitcoin over five years and hold them for at least 20 years.
-She reintroduced the legislation in March 2025 with five co-sponsors after Trump's executive order established the reserve concept.
+She reintroduced the legislation in March 2025 with five co-sponsors.

 Lummis chairs the Senate Banking Subcommittee on Digital Assets, giving her direct influence over crypto legislation.
-While the BITCOIN Act has not yet passed, its framework shaped the policy conversation that led to the executive order.
-She has also been instrumental in pushing Bitcoin into the national security dialogue, framing it as a strategic asset comparable to gold reserves.
+She has been instrumental in pushing Bitcoin into the national security dialogue, framing it as a strategic asset comparable to gold reserves.
 Lummis announced in December 2025 that she will not seek reelection, which makes her remaining time in office a decisive window for the legislation she championed.

 What This List Tells Us About Where Crypto Is Heading